 Ads

-Trim controls include trim tabs, servo tabs, balance tabs, and spring tabs, all of which are used to reduce pilot workload and improve aircraft handling characteristics.
+Trim controls include trim tabs, servo tabs, balance tabs, and spring tabs, all of which help reduce pilot workload and improve aircraft handling characteristics.
 These devices assist in maintaining a desired flight attitude by relieving control pressures on the primary flight controls.

 Aircraft trim tab location